Freeski Rookie Team Coach

 Anje has coached at numerous U.S. Ski Team projects throughout the years, led U.S. Ski and Snowboard coach’s clinics, Skills Quest clinics, and has served several terms on committees for the Rocky/Central region, and RMD division.
 She hopes to instill a life long LOVE of the sport to each of the athletes she coaches, as well as helping them achieve their goals.
 Anje is excited to be moving into a position at SSCV to spend more time at home with her husband Rob, and two sons, Zane and Cody.

-Kelia is starting her first season here at SSCV but has been involved in ski racing for two decades.
-Racing out of Loveland, the Winter Park Competition Center and the USCSA Team at CU Boulder, she loved the sport enough to spend the next three years coaching age class and college athletes at Eldora.
+This is Kelia's 6th season at SSCV and has been involved in ski racing for three decades.
+Kelia grew up in Golden and raced out of Winter Park, Loveland, and the USCSA Team at CU Boulder.
+After college, she spent three years coaching age class and college athletes at Eldora before moving to Vail.
 She inspires the pursuit of skiing as a life-long sport and is excited to help athletes fulfill their full potential as racers as well as strong & confident young adults.

 Kelia graduated from the University of Colorado in 2013 with a degree in French and Evolutionary Biology.
-She will be receiving her massage certificate at the Denver Integrative Massage School next spring.
+She also attended Denver Integrative Massage School in 2016.